dndydon/KalmanCore/README.md

 ```

 ### Section 3: Sequential Parameter Estimation (EnKF–EM)
-See SECTION_3_2.md for the algorithm outline and a minimal usage example combining the augmented-state EnKF with an EM M-step in the additive-noise case.
+See [Section 3.2](SECTION_3_2.md) for the algorithm outline and a minimal usage example combining the augmented-state EnKF with an EM M-step in the additive-noise case.

 ### Section 2.1: Stochastic Parameterization